Book a Tour

 Waiheke Island

-A 40-minute ferry ride delivers you to an island paradise of boutique vineyards, olive groves, pristine beaches, and an artistic community.
-Sample award-winning Bordeaux-style reds, swim at Oneroa Beach, and explore coastal sculpture trails.
+A 40-minute ferry ride delivers you to a paradise of boutique vineyards, olive groves, pristine beaches, and a thriving artistic community.
+Sample award-winning Bordeaux-style reds, swim at Oneroa Beach, and explore the coastal sculpture trail at sunset.

 ⛴ 40min ferry🍷 30+ vineyards